klinker24/Android-3DTouch-PeekView/README.md

     @Override
     public void shown() {
         // the view is shown to the user
-        //Could be a nice place for custom animations on the inflated view }
+        // Could be a nice place for custom animations on the inflated view }

     @Override
     public void dismissed() {
         // the view is dismissed from the screen
-        //It is destroyed an never reused, so any cleanup would go here }
+        // It is destroyed an never reused, so any cleanup would go here }
 }).applyTo(...);
 ```